sbormann/ioBroker.iqontrol/README.md

         }
         ````
     * You can create your own value list by modifying the datapoint (wrench-icon behind the datapoint in the objects-tab of iobroker, see above)
+	* iQontrol will display a defined valueList as a drop down field in the dialog under the following circumstances:
+	    * if type is 'numbers' and the valueList has exact as many entries, as steps between min- and max of the datapoint or
+		* if type is 'boolean', but role is not 'switch' or
+		* if type is 'string' or
+		* if "Add option to enter free text" is activated
 * If the device-tile will be displayed as active or inactive is also determined from the STATE or LEVEL-Datapoint.
-However, you can freely customize the behavior in the options section 'Conditions for an Active Tile'.
+Furthermore, you can freely customize the behavior in the options section 'Conditions for an Active Tile'.
 You can even set another external datapoint that determines the state of the tile

 However, not every type makes sense to every role.
 So the STATE of a switch for example will be a boolean in most cases, to be able to be toggled between on and off.
 A string may be displayed, but the switch will not be functional.